 Huong Forrest Photography is the passion, vision and dream of one Reno newborn photographer, Huong Forrest.
 I specialize in newborn photography and have a great passion for capturing Reno's tiniest new residents.
 I also adore capturing the innocence of babies and children, the love and passion of a newlywed couple and their wedding and I greatly enjoy revealing the beauty, confidence and fierceness of your everyday woman.

 I am a proud member of the Professional Photographers of America and The Chamber of Commerce.
-When I'm not with my clients, you will find me running around with my two adorable sons, helping people tighten/tone/firm in just 45 minutes, giving back where I can in several photography forums and blogging about business, photography and motherhood.
+When I'm not with my clients, you will find me running around with my two adorable sons, helping people improve their health and beauty with It Works!
+Global, giving back where I can in several photography forums and blogging about business, photography and motherhood.